-When last week Grand Minister, Babs Fashola (SAN), claimed his now famous incapacity to revamp the Nigerian electric power sector was due to the inadequacies of Nigeria’s population census agency, he knew he was lying.
+When last week Grand Minister, Babs Fashola (SAN), claimed his now famous incapacity to revamp the Nigerian electric power sector was partly due to the inadequacies of Nigeria’s population census agency, he knew he was lying.
 Another grand act of blamocracy engendered by the Buhari administration.
 Nigeria’s electric power problems are primarily that of money (investment) and transparency (incorruptibility); it has nothing whatsoever to do with population census.
 Fashola did not even have to lie about Nigeria’s electricity development backwardness even though he lied about giving Nigerians an ‘electricity miracle’ in just 18 months if President Muhammadu Buhari won the 2015 general elections.
 Any fiens?

 In 2000, Nigeria’s electric power sector had an underinvestment backlog bill of a minimum of $5 billion, $10 billion was more like it.
 That bill accrued during the period, 1984 to 1999, tacitly under the leadership of Generals Buhari, Babangida, Abacha and Abdulsalami according to the United States Trade and Development Agency.
 Olusegun Obasanjo squandered the best opportunity Nigeria had to invest in the electric power sector (2000-2007).
 Goodluck Jonathan also squandered a fair opportunity and blackouts were interestingly privatised.
 Now in 2017 the bill stands at about $20 billion minimum.
 The reality of electric power development is very simple – if you do not have several billions of dollars to invest transparently and diligently, forget about it completely.
 Nigerians should bravely accept they will not get constant electricity (24hrs all-year) for many years to come.